o-ran-sc/sim-a1-interface/near-rt-ric-simulator/README.md

 Go to the test folder of the selected version, 'test/&lt;version&gt;/.

+Note that test can be performed both using the nonsecure http port and the secure https port.

-Build and start the simulator container using: ./build\_and\_start.sh This will build and start the container in interactive mode.
+Build and start the simulator container using: ./build\_and\_start.sh nonsecure|secure This will build and start the container in interactive mode.
 The built container only resides in the local docker repository.
-Note, the default port is 8085 which can be easily changed in the the script above as well as in the test script.
+Note, the default port is 8085 for http and 8185 for https.
+When running the simulator as a container, the defualt ports can be re-mapped to any port on the localhost.

-In a second terminal, go to the same folder and run the basic test script, basic\_test.sh or commands.sh depending on version.
+In a second terminal, go to the same folder and run the basic test script, basic\_test.sh nonsecure|secure or commands.sh nonsecure|secure depending on version.
 This script runs a number of tests towards the simulator to make sure it works properply.

 Only for version 1.1.x-alpha.2
-Let the simulator run in one terminal; in another terminal, one can run the command ./commands.sh.
+Let the simulator run in one terminal; in another terminal, one can run the command ./commands.sh nonsecure|secure.
 It contains the main requests, and will eventually leave the user with a policy type STD\_QoSNudging\_0.2.0 and a policy instance pi1 with an enforceStatus set to NOT\_ENFORCED and an enforce Reason set to 300.
 All the response codes should be 20X, otherwise something went wrong.

 ## License